-The Reiki Space™ offers traditional, Japanese Reiki Training Courses and well-being events, as well as client Reiki treatments by appointment—for people, as well as animals and their people—using the classical form of Usui Reiki Ryoho.
+The Reiki Space™ offers traditional, Japanese Reiki Training Courses and well-being events, as well as client Reiki treatments in-person and Distance Reiki, by appointment—for people, as well as animals and their people—using the classical form of Usui Reiki Ryoho.
 The System of Reiki was developed by Mikao Usui in the early 1900s.
-Usui-san sat atop Kuramayama, in Kurama, Japan, near Kyoto, where he fasted and began his Reiki journey.
+Usui-san sat atop Kuramayama (Mt.
+Kurama), in Kurama, Japan, near Kyoto, where he fasted and began his Reiki journey.
 Lori traveled to this location in 2017.

 The Reiki hands-on/off technique, or Tenohira, is a gentle, noninvasive method to facilitate relaxation and self-healing using no pressure or needles; because of this, it is an ideal option for those who seek a drugless complement to their pain management and/or palliative care regimen.
 Reiki is also a peaceful aid for those in transition, or in hospice care, as well as for their families.
 For animals, particularly rescue animals, Reiki is a wonderful aid in restoring balance behaviorally, as well as physically; it is an ideal complement in optimizing animal rescue rehoming efforts.

-Reiki Tenohira—the most commonly associated aspect of the art—is one of five elements encompassing the System of Reiki, including: Personal development, by working with The Reiki Precepts; Meditations and Techniques; Jumon and Shirushi; and Reiju and Attunements.
+Reiki Tenohira is one of five elements encompassing the meditation-centric System of Reiki, including: Personal development, by working with The Reiki Precepts; Meditations and Techniques; Jumon (Mantras) and Shirushi (Symbols or Emblems); and Reiju and Attunements.
 Reiki energy is neither produced, nor manipulated by the practitioner.
 The practitioner acts strictly as an aide, or conduit; it is the energy of Reiki itself that is the aid that facilitates a return in balance of the body, mind, and spirit, as well as promotes self-healing.

 Clients are fully clothed during a treatment session.
 The practitioner utilizes hands-on, or hands-off placement on, or just above the client’s body; the client can be lying on the practitioner’s table, or seated in a chair, as well as at a distance for treatment, at which point the energy of Reiki goes where it is most needed and at the level most beneficial and desired by the client at that time.
 Distance Reiki for people can be offered to clients throughout the world.
 For animals, Reiki is offered generally at a short distance to establish trust, after which Distance or hands-on/or just-off Reiki (or a combination) is then offered.
 The animal always has the choice to accept (or reject) Reiki; their wishes are always honored.